Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 We won't be expecting you to work on any specific schedule.
 But we will expect you to be consistent.
 Try to build a sustainable habit.
 Work on this course a bit every day.

 If you are moving too slowly and you are in danger of not finishing the bridging course in time then we'll let you know as soon as we can.
 Then you'll be able to adapt quickly.

+## Your target

+You have a lot of cards on your board.
+We need you to get the following into the "COMPLETE" column:

+Everything up to and including the first three Assessment cards.
+When you move an assessment card into the "review" column then you're basically asking to be tested.
+If you UNDERSTAND all the code you wrote and all the concepts covered then you'll do fine in the tests.

 ## Danger zone